 One distinction we like to make is that the three-point hitch works differently in the B vs. the BX.
 Your control moves up and down in the BX.
 In the B Series, you’ll get positions 1-8.
 This can be necessary for some people.
 Your implement will consistently drop to the same point, depending on the selected position.
 In this respect, the B is your deluxe option.

-Check out Bobby Ford’s Kubota compact tractors in Houston.
+Check out Bobby Ford’s Kubota compact tractors in the Greater Houston Area.

 B2601 vs. BX2680